 You are here

-- By getting stool on your fingers and then touching your mouth
+- getting stool on your fingers and then touching your mouth

-- By putting objects that have stool on them into your mouth (such as sex toys)
+- putting objects that have stool on them into your mouth (such as sex toys)

 Symptoms of shigellosis include diarrhea, sometimes with blood and mucous, fever, stomach cramps, rectal pain, nausea and vomiting.
-Symptoms may be mild, severe or there may be no symptoms.
-Symptoms usually happen one to three days after contact and most people get better within five to seven days without treatment.
+If you do get symptoms, they will most likely show up 3 days after contact, and most people get better within 5 to 7 days without treatment.

-- Use protection, such as a dental dams or condoms, for sex that involves oral-anal contact and use latex gloves for penetration of the anus
+- Use protection, such as a dental dams or condoms, for sex that involves oral-anal contact (rimming) and use latex gloves for penetration of the anus with fingers

-- Use condoms on sex toys that you use with others
+- Use condoms on sex toys that are shared with others

 - When handling the dental dam or removing the glove, do not touch the area that has been in contact with the anus